Ecodev/gims/docs/content/rule.rst

     .. warning::

         The referenced rule must exist and be applied to the specified questionnaire and part, otherwise computation will fail.
+To avoid possible trouble, it is recommended to use the syntax wizard.

 **Population value**